Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 This behavior is expected as you are not authenticated.
 The client application will be authenticated, so it will be able to access the Web API.

 Explore the sample by signing in into the TodoList client, adding items to the To Do list and assigning them to users.
+After sign-in, you will see a link for `Admin Consent` that can be used to provide consent for by admin of a tenant to other users of the same tenant.
 If you stop the application without signing out, the next time you run the application, you won't be prompted to sign in again.

 > NOTE: Remember, the To-Do list is stored in memory in this `TodoListService` app.
 Each time you run the projects, your To-Do list will get emptied.